| What is Chiropractic? |

 1985 University of Saskatchewan Study

-previous conservative or operative treatment" and who were initially classified as
+conservative or operative treatment" and who were initially classified

-totally disabled was undertaken by the University of Saskatchewan.
-They reported that
+as totally disabled was undertaken by the University of Saskatchewan.
+They

 Back to Top